Fruit of the poisonous tree: India

-English courts have relied on an 1861 verdict, R v Leathem, to admit evidence irrespective of the legality of the source.
-This is the general stance.

 Drawing on the English tradition, the doctrine does not have a parallel in India and courts will admit evidence, even if it is illegally obtained (stolen, etc.), especially if it will help prove guilt or innocence.
 While the quality of the evidence may be suspect, the position that the evidence should not be considered at all is not a position Indian courts take.

 There are other considerations as to the admissibility of the evidence, such as whether it was extracted under duress or other violation of human rights including privacy in modern times, or "if its prejudicial effect on the jury was likely to outweigh its probative value".
-However, this article deals only about cognisance in case the source of the evidence itself may be unlawful.
+However, this article deals only about cognizance in case the source of the evidence itself may be unlawful.

 The Supreme Court of India, the highest appellate and constitutional court of India, has dealt with the matter multiple times, decisively so in 1971, ruling against the applicability of this doctrine in India.

-In the 2019 Rafale deal controversy, the Attorney General K. K. Venugopal argued in front of a three-member bench of the court, which included the sitting Chief Justice, that official, classified documents stolen from the government – which happened to be integral to the case in question – should not be taken cognisance of by the court, as they were classified, and the stealth and subsequent leakage to a newspaper was a crime under the Official Secrets Act.
+In the 2019 Rafale deal controversy, the Attorney General K. K. Venugopal argued in front of a three-member bench of the court, which included the sitting Chief Justice, that official, classified documents stolen from the government – which happened to be integral to the case in question – should not be taken cognizance of by the court, as they were classified, and the stealth and subsequent leakage to a newspaper was a crime under the Official Secrets Act.
 K M Joseph, from the bench, noted that "even stolen evidence can be looked into by the Court.
 It is well settled under Evidence Act", while the Chief Justice, Ranjan Gogoi, queried whether it would be correct for the court to ignore the claim of an alibi (of an accused) if it were based on stolen evidence.
 The third constituent of the bench, Sanjay Kaul, further noted that even if the Attorney General's argument were correct, any evidence would be admissible if it would shock the conscience of the court.

 Admissibility of evidence in Indian courts hinges primarily on relevance and then on the source.
 The Supreme Court, especially, is empowered by the Constitution of India to have any document produced before it.
 In fact, in the 1971 verdict touched upon above, the Supreme Court decision relies on R v Leathem (1861).

 However, considerations of protection against self-incrimination – a right guaranteed by the Constitution – are taken into account and evidence obtained under duress will be grounds to reject its validity, but not the legality of the source alone.

 Ireland

-In Ireland the only absolute prohibition on admitting illegally-obtained evidence is where the evidence was knowingly obtained in breach of constitutional rights.
+In Ireland the only absolute prohibition on admitting illegally obtained evidence is where the evidence was knowingly obtained in breach of constitutional rights.
 Evidence obtained in breach of constitutional rights where this breach was inadvertent, or where it was illegal but not in breach of constitutional rights, may be admitted.